Architectural rendering of the Kirk Kerkorian School of Medicine at UNLV .

 Kirk Kerkorian, for whom the school was named in April, was himself a leader.
 A gaming pioneer known as the father of the megaresort on The Strip, Kerkorian died in 2015 at age 98.
 He was the founder of MGM Resorts International and considered one of the central figures in making Las Vegas a premier global tourist destination.
 Since his death, hundreds of millions of dollars have been given away around the world, anonymously, by his estate, according to an announcement by his confidants.
 They also say that it is only because the medical school is in a city he loved, will the school, the recipient of millions of dollars of his philanthropy, be the one and only place that carries his name.

 With an eye for design that kept patrons of his resorts coming back for more, Kerkorian, no doubt, would have appreciated the educational wizardry designed into the new medical education building that will bear his name.
 Flexibility will be a key feature of the structure.
-While the school’s class size is now 60, the building is designed to appropriately handle a larger class.
+While the school’s class size is now 60, the building is designed to appropriately handle a class of 120.

 Fifteen typical patient rooms will be on the super-floor, allowing mock examinations to be run using trained patient actors.
 Each room is equipped with microphones and cameras to monitor the interaction between students and actors.
 Debriefings and evaluations of students will be carried out in adjacent conference rooms that are shared with the simulation suite, where students can practice procedures on mannequins that breathe, cry, sweat, and respond to medications.